-2 Open the sample workbook: The Wealth of Nations.

-- 1. Open Excel and then click on the Office button 🐸 at the top left of the screen. - 2.
-Select Open from the drop down menu.
+- 2 Open the sample workbook: The Wealth of Nations. - 1.
+Open Excel and then click on the File button left of the screen. - 2.
+Click: Open from the list on the left-hand side of the screen.
 Navigate to the folder containing the sample files and double click The Wealth of Nations to open the sample workbook.